Mining and Oil & Gas Machinery Manufacturers NAICS 333131, 333132

-The 705 mining and oil and gas machinery manufacturers in the US produce machinery used in the exploration and extraction of minerals and petroleum resources.
+The 700 mining and oil and gas machinery manufacturers in the US produce machinery used in the exploration and extraction of minerals and petroleum resources.
 Machinery may be highly specialized to perform a specific task or made more versatile by equipping them with various attachments.
 Many firms in this industry have an international presence or compete with foreign firms in their domestic market.
+Machinery used for offshore drilling, surface mining; and material conveying is not included in this industry profile.

 Dependence on Oil & Gas Production